USS Washington (ACR-11): 1912–1913

+1914

 The armored cruiser was placed in commission again on 23 April 1914, Captain Edward W. Eberle in command.
-Later that spring, the armored cruiser took aboard drafts of men from Norfolk and Port Royal, South Carolina on 30 April and 2 May; touched at Key West, and proceeded to Santo Domingo.
+Later that spring, the armored cruiser took aboard drafts of men from Norfolk and Port Royal, South Carolina, on 30 April and 2 May; touched at Key West, and proceeded to Santo Domingo.

 Once again there was unrest in the Dominican Republic.
-A revolution in the northern province of Santiago, against the rule of Provisional President José Bordas Valdez, had been quelled; but one in the province of Puerto Plata — near the capital of Santo Domingo itself – continued unchecked and was marked by severe fighting, fighting so severe that "marked apprehension" existed in Washington.
+A revolution in the northern province of Santiago, against the rule of Provisional President José Bordas Valdez, had been quelled; but one in the province of Puerto Plata, near the capital of Santo Domingo itself, continued unchecked and was marked by severe fighting, fighting so severe that "marked apprehension" existed in Washington.

 On 1 May, Petrel had been ordered to Dominican waters, but a further show of force seemed to be in order.
 Accordingly, Washington was chosen to "show the flag" in those troubled waters.
 She departed Key West on 4 May and arrived at the beleaguered city of Puerto Plata on 6 May to protect American interests, joining the Petrel.
-Six days later, Captain Eberle invited representatives of both warring parties – the insurgents and the government – out to his ship, in an attempt to persuade both sides to come to an amicable settlement.
+Six days later, Captain Eberle invited representatives of both warring parties—the insurgents and the government—out to his ship, in an attempt to persuade both sides to come to an amicable settlement.

 Unfortunately, the attempt failed, and the fighting continued.
 The insurgents were aided by a recent large consignment of guns and ammunition smuggled across the Haitian border that had given them new blood.
 The revolutionaries soon recaptured the key city of La Vega and were successfully holding Puerto Plata.
 Government forces, laying siege to that port and shelling the insurgents, clearly endangered the lives of the neutral citizens still living in the city.
 Captain Eberle objected to the bombardment and warned President Valdés repeatedly.

 Washington departed Puerto Plata on 6 June with the conflict between the insurgents and the government of President Valdes still unresolved.
 Her place had been taken by Machias.
-Washington coaled ship and took on stores at Guantánamo Bay from 7–10 June before she sailed for Veracruz, Mexico.
-She then remained in Mexican waters from 14–24 June before she shifted to Cap-Haïtien, Haiti, to protect American interests there during an outbreak of violence that summer.
+Washington coaled ship and took on stores at Guantánamo Bay from 7 to 10 June before she sailed for Veracruz, Mexico.
+She then remained in Mexican waters from 14 to 24 June before she shifted to Cap-Haïtien, Haiti, to protect American interests there during an outbreak of violence that summer.